The Best Way to Grind Sticky Weed: Tips and Techniques

 • Once you take the buds out of the freezer, immediately proceed with grinding while they're still cold and less sticky.

-The freezing method can help reduce stickiness and make grinding your weed more manageable.
+The freezing method can help reduce stickiness and make grinding your herbs more manageable.

 Hand-Breaking Method